U.S. Supreme Court upholds access to abortion pill

 Mifepristone may be given along with misoprostol to end a pregnancy up to 10 weeks gestation (49 days or less since the first day of a person’s last menstrual period).

-Rolling back the use of the drug to just seven weeks gestation would have significant implications as many people do not realize they are pregnant by this point.
+Rolling back the use of the drug to just seven weeks gestation would have had significant implications as many people do not realize they are pregnant by this point.
 A March 2022 study published in Contraception found that one in five people discover their pregnancy past seven weeks.
 The researchers noted that, in most cases, people who suspect they are pregnant take an at-home pregnancy test.
 Those that do find out that they are pregnant about one week earlier than those who go to a clinic, the study showed.

 People of color, people living with food insecurity, and people with unplanned pregnancies were also more likely to learn that they are pregnant past seven weeks.